reliverse/relinka/README.md

     "error", // non-fatal issue level can be recovered "Uh oh, something broke",
   );

+  relinka(
+    "null",
+    "'null' level has a special handling case: no symbol or spacing", );

   // relinka(
   //   "fatal",
   //   "We should never reach this code!
 This should never happen! (see <anonymous> line)",
   // ); // fatal level throws error and halts execution relinka("success", "Thanks for using Relinka!");

   // Make sure to shut down the logger at the end of your program
   // This is important to flush all buffers and close file handles await relinkaShutdown();

+  // Make sure to exit the program after your CLI is done
+  // It's not required for Bun-only apps, but recommended
+  // for other terminal runtimes like Node.js (incl. `tsx`)
+  // It's also not required for @reliverse/rempts `runMain()` process.exit(0);
 }

 await main();
 ```